Mahak-G/CityShop/README.md

 6. Start the development server: `npm start`
 ## Usage

 Once the server is running, you can access the application by visiting `http://localhost:3000` in your web browser.
-From there, you can explore the different features of the CityShop.
+From there, you can explore the different features of the CityShop or you can check live version of cityshop by visiting `https://cityshop2023.onrender.com/`.